Ready to Play in a Bonspiel?

 When you sign up for a bonspiel, remember to buy a few pins to take with you (at least 3).
 If it’s the off season, email us and we’ll get them to you before you leave: ATLcurling@gmail.com

 Most bonspiels feature a raffle to raise money for the club.
-People donate gift baskets which get raffled off Saturday night.
+People donate gift baskets which typically get raffled off Saturday night.
 It’s always a nice gesture for your club or team to donate a basket.
 Booze or a basket of items matching the theme of the bonspiel is fairly typical.

 If there’s a warm room overlooking the ice, at some point someone will usually get a game of Left, Right Center, or Shut the Box going.
 Both are a fun way to part with $3.00.